-These tables are based on tests conducted by GLWA in 2016.
+These tables are based on tests conducted by GLWA in 2023.
 Many tests are conducted throughout the year however, only tests that show the presence of a contaminant are shown here.
 Below is a key to the terms used in the tables throughout this report.

-Symbol Abbreviation for Definition/Explanation AL Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. °C Celsius A scale of temperature in which water freezes at 0° and boils at 100° under standard conditions.
-Greater than HAA5 Haloacetic Acids HAA5 is the total of bromoacetic, chloroacetic, dibromoacetic, dichloroacetic, and trichloroacetic acids.
+Symbol Abbreviation for Definition / Explanation AL Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+HAA5 Haloacetic Acids HAA5 is the total of bromoacetic, chloroacetic, dibromoacetic, dichloroacetic, and trichloroacetic acids.
 Compliance is based on the total.
 LRAA Locational Running Annual Average The average of analytical results for samples at a particular monitoring location during the previous four quarters.
 MCL Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technologies.
 MCLG Maximum Contaminant Level Goal The level of contaminant in drinking water below which there is no known or expected risk to health.
 MRDL Maximum Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. n/a Not applicable ND Not Detected NTU Nephelometric Turbidity Units Measures the cloudiness of water pCi/l Picocuries Per Liter A measure of radioactivity. ppb Parts Per Billion 1 ppb = micrograms/liter.
-A microgram = 1/1000 milligram. (one in one billion) ppm Parts Per Million 1 ppm = 1 milligram/liter.
-A milligram = 1/1,000 gram. (one in one million) RAA Running Annual Average The average of analytical results for all samples during the previous four quarters.
-TT Treatment Technique A required process intended to reduce the level of a contaminant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. n/a Not Applicable ND Not Detected NTU Nephelometric Turbidity Units Measures the cloudiness of water. ppb Parts Per Billion 1 ppb = micrograms/liter.
+A microgram = 1/1000 milligram (one in one billion) ppm Parts Per Million 1 ppm = 1 milligram/liter.
+A milligram = 1/1,000 gram (one in one million) RAA Running Annual Average The average of analytical results for all samples during the previous four quarters.
 TTHM Total Trihalomethanes Total Trihalomethanes is the sum of chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-Compliance is based on the total. umhos Micromhos Measure of electrical conductance of water.
+Compliance is based on the total.